The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - As interpreters/translators for the U.S. Government, United States Forces Afghanistan (USFOR-A), International Security Assistance Force (ISAF), or Resolute Support for less than one year.

-For US-based media and NGOs, referrals must be made by the senior-most U.S. citizen employee of the media organization’s or NGO’s headquarters in the United States.
+For Afghans who worked at U.S.-based media organizations and NGOs, referrals must be made by the senior-most U.S. citizen employee of the organization’s headquarters in the United States.
 Under current State Department guidance, this program does not require:

 - A minimum length of employment on the relevant project, grant, or contract.